Living in Baltimore

 Let's eat!

 With its proximity to the world-famous Chesapeake Bay and the Atlantic Ocean, Baltimore is known worldwide as a destination for seafood lovers.
-In addition to its famed steamed crabs, oysters, and Old Bay seasoning, the city boasts a full range of cuisine, served from four-star restaurants to atmospheric neighborhood eateries frequented by generations of city residents and centuries-old public markets and roving food trucks.
+In addition to its famed blue crabs, oysters, and Old Bay seasoning, the city boasts a full range of cuisine, served from four-star restaurants to atmospheric neighborhood eateries, centuries-old public markets, and roving food trucks.
 Baltimore’s ethnic diversity is also well reflected in its culinary offerings including Italian, Mexican, Indian, Irish, German, Chinese, Korean, Vietnamese, French, Greek, Thai, and many others.

 Some ideas to get you started: